JSBSim-Team/jsbsim/README.md

 The [examples/python](https://github.com/JSBSim-Team/jsbsim/tree/master/examples/python) directory contains a number of example Python based scripts embedded in Jupyter notebooks demonstrating the use of JSBSim to determine and analyse aircraft performance.

-- [AoA vs CAS.ipynb](https://github.com/JSBSim-Team/jsbsim/blob/master/examples/python/AoA%20vs%20CAS.ipynb) calculates and plots the AoA versus CAS for level trim for a range in aircraft weight, altitude and cg.
+- [AoA vs CAS.ipynb](https://github.com/JSBSim-Team/jsbsim/blob/master/examples/python/AoA%20vs%20CAS.ipynb) calculates and plots the AoA (Angle of Attack) versus CAS (Calibrated Air Speed) for level trim for a range in aircraft weight, altitude and cg (center of gravity).

 - [Trim Envelope.ipynb](https://github.com/JSBSim-Team/jsbsim/blob/master/examples/python/Trim%20Envelope.ipynb) calculates a set of trim points for an aircraft over a range of airspeeds and flight path angles.
 Required thrust and AoA is indicated via a colormap.